pedrovgs/Buzz/README.md

 ```
 {
   "privateApiKey": "<YOUR_MAILGUN_PRIVATE_API_KEY>",
-  "domain": "<YOUR_MAILGUN_DOMAIN>"
+  "domain": "<YOUR_DOMAIN>"
 }
 ```

-You can configure a real domain if needed.
+You'll need configure a real domain and validate it in mailgun in order to send emails when pictures are taken.

 ### Firebase Cloud Functions: